 What can I do to maintain the same IEP/504 Plan and accommodations that I had in high school?

 High schools do not automatically forward IEP/ 504 Plans to colleges.
-Because an IEP or 504 Plan from high school is written based on a law that does not cover colleges, these service plans, while helpful in understanding the impact of disabilities in the classroom, do not in themselves qualify students as having disabilities at Louisburg College.
-See How to Qualify for Accessibility Services for further information on what is needed to document a specific disability.
+Because an IEP or 504 Plan is based on a law that does not cover colleges, these service plans, while helpful in understanding the impact of disabilities in the classroom, do not in themselves qualify students for accommodations at college.
+See How to Qualify for Accessibility Services for information on what is needed to document a specific disability.

 What do I have to do to receive accommodations?

 Students can request accommodations by scheduling a meeting with the Accessibility Services Office and completing the Request for Accommodations Form.
 Students can stop by the office (Taft 107 and 111), call 919-497-3236, or email firstname.lastname@example.org to make an appointment.